 The Isle of Purbeck is an excellent place for cycling, either on road or off-road for the people who like to get muddy!
-The area has everything from quiet winding country lanes to extreme off-road downhill's and deep mud in the winter months.
+The area has everything from quiet winding country lanes to challenging off-road trails.

-A little further in a southerly direction, mostly uphill, will take you to Durlston Country Park approx: 1.5miles from Avalon.
+A little further in a southerly direction, mostly uphill, will take you to Durlston Country Park.
 The walk along the road is rather easier than the cliff-side walk due to land falls.
 Durlston Park has an information centre, 424443, open daily from 10am - 5pm.
 Several walks from there westwards are well marked and require very little further information, the walks along the top are less strenuous than those which take in the Coastal Path.
 Durlston Castle has been bought by Dorset County Council and houses a Visitors centre for the World Heritage Coast.

 A pleasant stroll, ideal for an evening on relatively flat ground, can be made out to Old Harry Rocks from Studland.
 Take the car to Studland, turn right in the village centre, and park in the N.T. car park adjacent to the Bankes Arms.
 Walk past the pub down the hill and turn left by the side of the public toilets, the path will then take you out to the Rocks with splendid views over Studland bay toward Poole and Bournemouth.
 On your return the Bankes Arms and garden will provide well-earned refreshment before driving back to Swanage.
 This is an "EASY" walk of approx: 2.5 miles.